 - A number of medications will be prescribed to you.
-Please take with food and water.

-- Please take the medication as prescribed on the bottle.
-Below is a description of each medication.

-- The medications we typically use are as follows:

-- Percocet (Oxycodone/Acetaminophen)

-- Strongest pain medication, to be taken every 4-6 hours as needed for pain

-- Tramadol

-- Weaker pain medication than Percocet.
-Use this when you no longer have Percocet, or if the Percocet makes you feel drowsy/nauseous, or if your pain is not severe

-- Zofran (Ondansetron)

-- Nausea medication, to be taken as needed for Nausea/Vomiting
+Please take with food and water. - Please take the medication as prescribed on the bottle.
+Below is a description of each medication. - The medications we typically use are as follows: - Percocet (Oxycodone/Acetaminophen) - Strongest pain medication, to be taken every 4-6 hours as needed for pain - o Tramadol - Weaker pain medication than Percocet.
+Use this when you no longer have Percocet, or if the Percocet makes you feel drowsy/nauseous, or if your pain is not severe - Zofran (Ondansetron) - Nausea medication, to be taken as needed for Nausea/Vomiting - Colace - Medication for constipation.
+Anesthesia and pain medication can lead to constipation.

-- Colace

-- Medication for constipation

-- Aspirin 81 mg

-- Blood clot prophylaxis

-- Cefadroxil

-- Antibiotic for select surgeries, not everyone will get this medication.